dev10110/theBestPooler/readme.md

 pandas [tested on v1.2.5]

 ## Installation:
+install python3

-install python3 on your system as you see fit. install pandas, for example using pip:
+install pandas, for example using pip:
 ```
 python3 -m pip install pandas
 ```

+## Running

 Put the following files into a single folder:
+- `main.py`
+- `theBestPooler.py`
-- main.py
+- `riders.csv`
-- theBestPooler.py
+- `drivers.csv`

-## Running

-1. In the folder containing `main.py` and `theBestPooler.py` add the files `riders.csv` and `drivers.csv`
-2. Run
+Run
 ```
 python3 main.py riders.csv drivers.csv
 ```
+The arguments are the filepaths.

 The allocations will be printed to the console.

-Example data files are included in this repo, so this command should just work.
-An example of the output is in the file `example_output.txt`
+See `example_output.txt` for an example of the expected output.

 Format for `riders.csv` and `drivers.csv`:
 Both files have 3 columns:  `<name>, <seats>, <location>`